An Improved Upper Bound for Bootstrap Percolation in All Dimensions: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Robert Morris for suggesting the problem to me.
-I would like to thank Paul Balister, Richard Johnson, and Micha\l{} Przykucki for reading preliminary versions of the manuscript, as well as for numerous helpful comments.
+I am grateful to Rob Morris for pointing out that an earlier version of Claim~\ref{cl:dropletbound} could be strengthened, which made it possible to strengthen the statement of Theorem~\ref{thm:UB}.
+I also wish to thank Paul Balister, Richard Johnson, and Micha\l{} Przykucki for reading preliminary versions of the manuscript and for numerous helpful comments.
+Finally, I am grateful to the anonymous referees for many helpful comments that improved the presentation of the paper.

+Here we give the proofs of results from the paper that, while straightforward, rely on somewhat lengthy calculations.